NgHanWei/EEG_Confusion_MOOC/README.md

 ```

-Alternatively, to obtain the LOSVO accuracy for all subjects for each individual video, run `LOSVO_DCN_all.py`.
+Alternatively, to obtain the LOSVO accuracy for all subjects for each individual video, run `LOSVO_DCN_all.py`, with the option to normalize the EEG data using the normalize argument `--normalize`.